How to Use Slack the Right Way: For Pros

 You may also like: Ultimate Guide to External Federation in Slack

 7 – How to connect Slack to external guests on other platforms

 When this is the case, it becomes extremely unproductive moving out of Slack, into your external contact’s choice of app, and starting the conversation again.

 Or even worse, end up resorting to email like it’s the 90s.
 (Okay, email has a purpose but you get the point).

 That’s why Mio has created universal channels for Slack with Microsoft Teams or Webex Teams…

 You can stay in Slack and send messages to your contractors, suppliers, or clients that use Microsoft Teams or Webex.

 And it’s not just messages that are supported!
 GIFs, emojis, channels, DMs, and message edits/deletes are all supported.

-If this sounds like something you need, install a free universal channel here.
+If this sounds like something you need, install your first three free universal channels here.

 8 – How to customize your Slack appearance